tayerthiaggo/sharpenig_s2planetscope/README.md

 The automatization of the sharpening routine proposed by Li et al. (2020) is a significant upgrade that makes it possible to easily and quickly sharpen many images or time series and removes the human factor, which can introduce error.

+This study sharpened a series of multispectral Sentinel-2 with Planetscope imagery by automating and slightly modifying the algorithm suggested by Li et al. (2020).

 ## How to cite